Proserpine River

 Scheme Management

-Sunwater must comply with the conditions set out in the Proserpine River Water Supply Scheme Resource Operations Licence (ROL), issued to Sunwater in December 2011 by the Department of Regional Development, Manufacturing and Water (DRDMW).
+Sunwater must comply with the conditions set out in the Proserpine River Water Supply Scheme Resource Operations Licence (ROL), issued to Sunwater in December 2011 by our portfolio shareholding department.
 The ROL outlines the infrastructure details, environmental release rules and all Sunwater’s monitoring and reporting obligations.

-The ROL also requires Sunwater to operate in accordance with an operations manual that is approved by DRDMW.
+The ROL also requires Sunwater to operate in accordance with an operations manual that is approved by our portfolio shareholding department.
 The operations manual outlines rules for the operation of infrastructure associated with the Proserpine River scheme as well as water sharing rules and seasonal water assignment (temporary trade) rules.

 The Proserpine River Water Supply Scheme ROL Operations Manual was issued in January 2022.